UKPLab/BrokerIO/docs/source/index.rst

 Welcome to the BrokerIO's documentation!
 ========================================

-The Broker should provide a simple interface to a variety of tools and models.
+BrokerIO provide a simple interface to a variety of tools and models, so called **Skills**.
+It is designed to be used by the BrokerIO API.
+The API is based on websockets that reduces inference time when routing requests to the Skills.

-It is designed to be used by the BrokerIO API based on websockets to keep the inference times as low as possible.
+With many additional features, the BrokerIO API is designed to be used by multiple clients at the same time, distribute requests to the available Skills and provide easy access to the results.

-The goal is to give as many clients as possible access to models at the same time.
-The models should therefore connect to the Broker independently when available and be available from that point on.
+A command line interface (CLI) easily allow to interact with the BrokerIO and to manage the available Skills.

+The following features are supported:

+- **Quota System**: Limit the number of requests a client can make
+- **NoSQL Database**: Store the results of the Skills in a NoSQL database (inclusive donation feature)
+- **Authentication**: Secure the access to the BrokerIO API via Role based access control (RBAC)
+- **CLI**: Manage the BrokerIO and the available Skills via the command line
+- **Logging**: Log all requests and responses to the BrokerIO API
+- **Build-in Skills**: Provide a set of build-in Skills to get started
+- **Docker Environment**: Run the BrokerIO in a Docker container

 .. note::

-   It cannot be guaranteed that all models will be available at all times.
-   BrokerIO does not start any models and if the models crash it is the responsibility of the models container to restart the model and reconnect to the Broker on their own.
+   BrokerIO does not start any **Skills** by itself and if the models crash it is the responsibility of the models container to restart the model and reconnect to the Broker on their own.
    We also implemented a quota system to prevent a single client from using all available resources (see ::doc:`Config </broker/config>`).